mende237/smart-bible-scraping/README.md

 - **Timeout Error**: Might be due to slow page loads or cookie consent popups.
 - **Selector Changes**: The scraper depends on Bible.com's CSS classes.
 If the site layout changes, update selectors in `src/scrapping.js` or `src/textDownloader.js`.
 - **wget not found**: Ensure `wget` is available in your PATH.
+- **OAuth 2.0 Access Denied (Error 403: access_denied)**: Make sure the Gmail address you are authenticating with is added to the "Test users" list in your Google Cloud Project's OAuth consent screen config.
+- **Google hasn't verified this app warning**: This is normal for unverified development apps.
+Click **Advanced** and then **Go to [Project Name] (unsafe)** to bypass.
+- **Storage Quota Exceeded (Error 403: storageQuotaExceeded)**: Service accounts have a very limited shared storage.
+Configure and use OAuth2 with `client-secret.json` to utilize your personal account's Google Drive storage instead.
+- **Drive Folder ID Not Found or Access Error**: Ensure that `DRIVE_FOLDER_ID` is set correctly in your `.env` file, and that the target Google Drive folder is shared with the account executing the script (e.g. Editor permission).
+- **Verification Failures During Upload**: If synchronization is blocked because of local text validation failures, you can bypass the checks using the `--no-verify` flag.